 The World of Syrah is taking place June 19-21 in Walla Walla, Washington.
 With over sixty wineries putting their best Syrah foot forward it might be a good time to find out what the hell the hubbub is all about.
 Is Washington, specifically Walla Walla Syrah all that?
 You bet your ass it is!
-The World of Syrah event offers an opportunity to experience the rich history of Walla Walla’s wine region and taste the most Walla Walla Syrah you will ever have the opportunity to taste in one place ever, no really I am not kidding.
-Commit to having an excellent time in Walla Walla at probably the best time of the year to visit, click hereto purchase tickets.
+The World of Syrah event offers an opportunity to experience the rich history of Walla Walla’s wine region and taste the most Walla Walla Syrah you will ever have the opportunity to taste in one place ever…no, really I am not kidding.
+Commit to having an excellent time in Walla Walla by purchasing tickets here.

 Good Syrah has been my go to red since I was a kid.
 In the early days, it was mostly Cote Du Rhone; one nice feature of this variety is there is a bottle for anybody’s budget.
 On the other end of the Syrah spectrum, there are complex wines of sophistication and elegance.
 There are no better values than high end Syrah, and oh yeah, those will age gracefully for decades.

 Yes, all the pretty nuances of Pinot noir are nice and there is certainly something to say about the complex seductiveness Pinot noir brings to the table.
 First, let the wine take the leading role, the cuisine should be playing a supporting role by keeping it clean and simple.
 If you want to serve richly decadent complex cuisine, well you need a Syrah.
 Broad shouldered substantial wine is what complex cuisine cries out for.
 Syrah will lift the sophisticated flavors and cleanse the palate for the next bite an elegant, powerful workhorse of a wine.
 Taking a supporting role and letting the cuisine be the star, is a natural task for such an extraordinary player and Syrah will shine like the star it is.